 Spanish 320 Studies in Cultural History (CHC): An in-depth study of a historical period that produced a burst of artistic and literary creativity within the Spanish-speaking world, such as the Mexican Revolution of 1910 or Arab-Medieval Spain.
 Topics vary.
 May be repeated as topics change.
 Prerequisite: Spanish 303.
 Offered each spring semester.

-Spanish 330 Studies in Literature and Culture: Taken abroad in an approved program.
+Spanish 330 Topics in Hispanic Studies: Taken abroad in an approved program.
 Subject matter might include anthropology, economics, history, literature, political science, or other.
 Credit should be discussed with the department head before departure.
 Prerequisite: Spanish 303.
 Offered each fall semester.

-Spanish 350 Studies in Literature and Culture: Taken abroad in an approved program.
+Spanish 350 Topics in Hispanic Studies: Taken abroad in an approved program.
 Subject matter might include anthropology, economics, history, literature, political science, or other.
 Credit should be discussed with the department head before departure.
 Prerequisite: Spanish 303.
 Offered each spring semester.

 Spanish 360 Studies in Media and Film (AR, G): Analysis of main aesthetic, cultural and philosophical questions in the Hispanic world as articulated in film and media.
 Topics may vary.
 Prerequisite: Spanish 303 or equivalent.
 Offered occasionally.